Outdoor TV Buying Guide | How to Buy an Outdoor TV

 Should You Go With a Smart Outdoor TV?

 Smart TVs are seemingly everywhere these days, so much so that they’ve even made it to the outdoors.
 But the big questions may remain for some: what even is a smart TV, and is this technology worth it?
 We certainly think so, but the decision is ultimately up to you.
 Let’s take a look at what these next-generation models have to offer, particularly in the context of your outdoor space.

 Smart Outdoor-Rated TVs

 In simplest terms, smart TVs are standard TVs with integrated internet capabilities via Wi-Fi or Bluetooth.
 Most come with pre-installed apps for streaming services like Netflix and Hulu, access to social media platforms, and even built-in web browsers.
-The Samsung and LG models from Weatherized TVs take this concept of interconnectivity to the max by being compatible with Amazon Alexa, among other smart home assistants.
 Let’s conclude by once again turning to the power of simplest terms: outdoor-rated smart TVs are the way to go for cord-cutters and binge-watchers who hate being cooped up inside.

 Non-Smart Outdoor TVs

 On the flip side, these units are just regular TVs without internet access.
 They’re still perfectly capable of connecting to your existing cable service or satellite TV, but you'll start out limited to those traditional viewing options.
 That being said, if your ideal outdoor TV doesn’t have smart capabilities, there’s nothing stopping you from connecting it to a smart device such as a Roku remote or Amazon Firestick for all your streaming needs.
 Perhaps streaming isn’t your thing or you just want an outdoor TV to watch the local game while you grill, in which case smart functions don’t matter quite as much.